GenesysGo/docs-shadow-cloud/reference/shadow-glossary.md

 \
 **Erasure Coded File Storage:** Erasure coded file storage is an archive strategy that divides data into portions, and then encodes each portion multiple times using various error-correction algorithms.
 This redundancy makes erasure coding valuable for permanently storing critical data as it increases reliability but reduces storage costs.\
 \
-**Fault Tolerance**: Fault tolerance is the capability of a system to continue its normal opertion despite the presence of hardware or software errors, disruptions, and even loss of components or data.
+**Fault Tolerance**: Fault tolerance is the capability of a system to continue its normal operation despite the presence of hardware or software errors, disruptions, and even loss of components or data.
 Fault tolerant systems are designed to be resilient to failure and to continue normal operation in the event of a partial or total system failure.\
 \
 **Gossip Protocol:** A distributed algorithm in which each member of a distributed system periodically communicates a message to one or more nodes, which then send the same message onto other nodes, until all members of the network receive the same message.
 This allows for a system to remain aware of all other nodes and records in the system without the need for a central server.\
 \